-Our restated audited consolidated financial statements have been prepared in accordance with IFRS, as issued by the IASB.
+Our audited consolidated financial statements have been prepared in accordance with IFRS, as issued by the IASB.
 Some of the accounting methods and policies used in preparing our financial statements under IFRS are based on complex and subjective assessments by our management or on estimates based on past experience and assumptions deemed realistic and reasonable based on the circumstances.
 The actual value of our assets, liabilities and shareholders' equity and of our losses could differ from the value derived from these estimates if conditions change and these changes have an impact on the assumptions adopted.
 We believe that the most significant management judgments and assumptions in the preparation of our financial statements are described below.
-See Note 3.2 to our audited consolidated financial statements as of December 31, 2019 and 2020 and for each of the three years ended December 31, 2018, 2019 and 2020.
+See Note 2.3 to our audited consolidated financial statements as of December 31, 2020 and 2021 and for each of the three years ended December 31, 2019, 2020 and 2021.